Gynaecological cancers include:

 - Itching, burning or soreness in the immediate area

 Treatment for gynaecological cancers depends on a range of factors, including the type of cancer, diagnosis and staging, its physical location and overall patient health.
-The combination of surgery, chemotherapy and radiotherapy is routinely used for the clinical treatment of these cancers.
+The combination of surgery, chemotherapy and radiation therapy is routinely used for the clinical treatment of these cancers.

-The role of External Beam Radiotherapy in Gynaecological Cancer
+The role of External Beam Radiation Therapy in Gynaecological Cancer

-The clinical approach to the radiotherapy treatment of these cancers is very much dependent on the location of the treatment area.
+The clinical approach to the radiation therapy treatment of these cancers is very much dependent on the location of the treatment area.
 The challenge in the management of these cancers is to deliver the prescribed tumour dose, whilst minimising the dose to normal tissue and subsequent side effects.
-The equipment available at Radiation Oncology Victoria provides a consistent platform whereby the required treatments can be customised and delivered safely on a routine basis.
+The equipment available at GenesisCare provides a consistent platform whereby the required treatments can be customised and delivered safely on a routine basis.

-For certain patients both external beam radiotherapy and brachytherapy may be recommended for the treatment of their gynaecological cancer to ensure that the required therapeutic dose is delivered.
+For certain patients both external beam radiation therapy and brachytherapy may be recommended for the treatment of their gynaecological cancer to ensure that the required therapeutic dose is delivered.

 Brachytherapy for Gynaecological Cancer